Zalmen Mlotek: Recordings

 His many recordings include several made at the request of the United States Holocaust Museum in Washington, D.C.
 Mlotek's Yiddish choral work can be heard on Mandy Patinkin's Yiddish language CD Mameloshen on Nonesuch Records.

 Background and personal life

-Mlotek was born in 1951 in the Bronx, New York, the son of Joseph Mlotek and Eleanor Chana Mlotek (née Gordon).
+Mlotek was born in 1951 in the Bronx, New York.
+He is the son of Joseph (Yosl) Mlotek, born in 1918 in present-day Proszowice, Poland, and Eleanor Chana Mlotek (née Gordon), born in New York City in 1922 to parents from present-day Stowbtsy, Belarus and Byerazino, Belarus.
 His father was the education director at the Workmen's Circle, an American Jewish civic and cultural organization, and an editor at the Yiddish Forward.
 His mother was an archivist of Yiddish music, who, together with her husband, published three Yiddish songbooks.
 Mlotek grew up in the Amalgamated Housing Cooperative.
 His brother, Mark Mlotek, is a former President of Workmen's Circle.

 In 1986, Mlotek married Debra Cohen, an occupational therapist; the couple have three children, including Rabbi Avram Mlotek, Elisha Mlotek, a founder of Zusha and Sarah Mlotek.
 He is a resident of Teaneck, New Jersey.